curl/everything-curl/libcurl/drive/multi-socket.md

     /* set the callback in the multi handle */ curl_multi_setopt(multi_handle, CURLMOPT_SOCKETFUNCTION, socket_callback);

-Using this, libcurl will set and remove sockets your application should monitor.
+Using this, libcurl sets and removes sockets your application should monitor.
 Your application tells the underlying event-based system to wait for the sockets.
-This callback will be called multiple times if there are multiple sockets to wait for, and it will be called again when the status changes and perhaps you should switch from waiting for a writable socket to instead wait for it to become readable.
+This callback is called multiple times if there are multiple sockets to wait for, and it is called again when the status changes and perhaps you should switch from waiting for a writable socket to instead wait for it to become readable.